vbaconnet-ledger/developer-portal/_docs/NA/u_writing_apps.md

 make load
 ```

-This video shows teh loading and the public key verification (00:25") and the applicationhash verification (00:44").
+This video shows the loading and the public key verification (00:25") and the application hash verification (00:44").
 It ends showing the Boilerplate app is correctly installed on the Nano.

 <video controls muted ><source src="../../../uploads/videos/NA/load.mp4" type='video/mp4'></video><br>

 ## 4 - Deleting the app from the Nano

 The app can be deleted from the Nano like so:
 ```bash
 make delete
 ```
+This video shows the loading and the public key verification (00:07") and the Identifer hash (00:15").
+The app is completely uninstalled at 00:19".
 <video controls muted ><source src="../../../uploads/videos/NA/delete.mp4" type='video/mp4'></video><br>